-In addition to the papers below, sundry correspondence concerning the Jews' Free School will be found in the Correspondence Department sundry Correspondence series.
+The Rothschild Archive holds few records of the Jews’ Free school.
+In addition to the items listed below, sundry correspondence concerning the Jews' Free School will be found in the Correspondence Department sundry Correspondence series.
 An illustrated testimonial to Nathaniel, 1st Lord Rothschild (1840-1915) from the Jew's Free School on the occasion of his 70th birthday will be found in the Rushbrooke Collection.
-Correspondence mentioning the school will be found in the papers of members of the Rothschild family, together with copies of published texts.
+Some correspondence mentioning the school will be found in the papers of members of the Rothschild family, together with copies of published texts.

 The Jews' Free School, artefacts, undated